 Pro: They accept all insurance, including Medicaid, and may have case managers and/or psychiatrists on staff as well.

-Con: They tend to have limited openings, and high turnover in clinicians, which would mean you might have to switch to working with a different therapist after awhile.
+Con: They tend to have limited openings, and high turnover in clinicians.
+This means you might have to switch to working with a different therapist after awhile.

 Apps/Platforms